 Job Outlook

-The U.S. Bureau of Labor Statistics does not explicitly give job outlook data for art teachers but job opportunities for elementary, middle, and high school are projected to rise by 4% from 2019-2029.
+The U.S. Bureau of Labor Statistics predicts that elementary, middle, and high school job opportunities will rise by 4% from 2019-2029.

-Even when there’s a decline in funding for art in public schools, charter cools provide an excellent opportunity for art teachers.
+Even when there’s a decline in funding for art in public schools, charter schools provide an excellent opportunity for art teachers.

 Tips on How to Be a Successful Art Teacher